mfumagalli/ngsJulia/docs/ngsPool.md

 ```bash
 cat sfs.txt
 ```
-and reports the estimated SFS based on:\\
+and reports the estimated SFS based on:
-* count: counting over MLE of per-site allele frequencies\\
+-count: counting over MLE of per-site allele frequencies
-* fit\_count: fitting an exponential curve with counts of MLE of per-site allele frequencies\\
+-fit\_count: fitting an exponential curve with counts of MLE of per-site allele frequencies
-* fit\_saf: fitting an exponential curve with per-site sample allele frequency likelihoods
+-fit\_saf: fitting an exponential curve with per-site sample allele frequency likelihoods

 ## Association test